RanvirSinghN/LIRAC_research_project/README.md

 AvgZPCalc looks at many FITS images and calculates an average zero point magnitude and its error for several images using aperture methods - disc where outer area calculates background states and inner circle contains star which calculates stats for the stars.
 Calculations based on flux readings for image (birghtness) which is processed into a value for magnitude (standarised brightness).

+Single Source Photomoetry uses results from AvgZPCalc to calibrate the magnitudes based on telescope.
+Results then published and finalised in images spreadsheet where final result was the avg limiting magnitude found from calculations on results from avgzpcalc and singlesourceSN1Aphotometry.